Demosthenes: Case of Harpalus and death

 In 324 BC Harpalus, to whom Alexander had entrusted huge treasures, absconded and sought refuge in Athens.
-The Assembly had initially refused to accept him, following Demosthenes' and Phocion's advice, but finally Harpalus entered Athens.
+The Assembly had initially refused to accept him, following Demosthenes's and Phocion's advice, but finally Harpalus entered Athens.
 He was imprisoned after a proposal of Demosthenes and Phocion, despite the dissent of Hypereides, an anti-Macedonian statesman and former ally of Demosthenes.
-Additionally, the ekklesia decided to take control of Harpalus' money, which was entrusted to a committee presided over by Demosthenes.
+Additionally, the ekklesia decided to take control of Harpalus's money, which was entrusted to a committee presided over by Demosthenes.
 When the committee counted the treasure, they found they only had half the money Harpalus had declared he possessed.
 When Harpalus escaped, the Areopagus conducted an inquiry and charged Demosthenes and others with mishandling twenty talents.

 Among the accused, Demosthenes was the first to be brought to trial before an unusually numerous jury of 1,500.
 He was found guilty and fined 50 talents.
 Unable to pay this huge amount, Demosthenes escaped and only returned to Athens nine months later, after the death of Alexander.
 Upon his return, he "received from his countrymen an enthusiastic welcome, such as had never been accorded to any returning exile since the days of Alkibiades."
-Such a reception, the circumstances of the case, Athenian need to placate Alexander, the urgency to account for the missing funds, Demosthenes' patriotism and wish to set Greece free from Macedonian rule, all lend support to George Grote's view that Demosthenes was innocent, that the charges against him were politically-motivated, and that he "was neither paid nor bought by Harpalus."
+Such a reception, the circumstances of the case, Athenian need to placate Alexander, the urgency to account for the missing funds, Demosthenes's patriotism and wish to set Greece free from Macedonian rule, all lend support to George Grote's view that Demosthenes was innocent, that the charges against him were politically-motivated, and that he "was neither paid nor bought by Harpalus."